kenmoini/jenkins-agent-hugo/README.md

 ```

 Otherwise you can use the agent container in any other fashion by pulling from Docker Hub with a quick ``docker pull kenmoini/jenkins-agent-hugo``

+Oh yeah, I guess you can ``docker build`` this Dockerfile too if you're into that sorta thing.
+It'd be cooler if you hung out with my ``buildah bud``...